zbmed/damalos/docs/camera.md

 ## Journal submission

-Accepted papers will be invited to submit an extended version to the [Journal of Biomedical Semantics (JBMS)](./jbms).
+Accepted workshop papers will be invited to submit an extended version to the [Journal of Biomedical Semantics (JBMS)](./jbms).
+Please be aware that post-workshop submissions to the journal are expected to be original work showing some improvment/advancement regarding the workshop submission (i.e., you cannot submit the same text as it was accepted to the workshop and the journal version should be different enough).

 ## Submission system